ChaseRichardsonGit/TheButler/README.md

             Backend:
             Starting it with a parameter.  -- DONE -- Seneca -- 2/23/23
             Get regex parsing working.
 Even if triplicated.
 Parse it going into the DB and not on the way out.  -- DONE -- 2/24/23 - 8PM
-            Clean up node-modules and package.json
+            Clean up node-modules and package.json    -- DONE -- REDO
             Add feature for timer to be smarter.
 It should not fire if the last message was from any bot.
                 Extend the timer to private channel.
                 Botpacalypse - Start for 5 minutes.
-            Listening for their name in all channels.
+            Listening for their name in all channels.  -- DONE

             Frontend:
-            Username input on mobile.
+            Username input on mobile.  - Mostly done

             Structure Changes:

-            Conversation history above
-            Bar on left side for chat history and username (Put name somewhere to show it works) If you provide matching discord name your conversation history pops up (nice name) | DONE
+            If you provide matching discord name your conversation history pops up (nice name) | DONE

             2/18/23 Idea list:
             Chat History (by username)  --  DONE